aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/gs1-barcodes/_index.md

 {{% alert color="primary" %}}[Generate GS1 Code 128 and](https://products.aspose.app/barcode/generate/code128?type=gs1code128) [GS1 DataMatrix Barcodes Online](https://products.aspose.app/barcode/generate/datamatrix?type=gs1datamatrix): You can test the quality of ***Aspose.BarCode*** generation for GS1 barcodes and view the results online.{{% /alert %}}

 ## **Overview**
 GS1 is one of the main developers of data processing and encoding standards for barcodes.
-It is an international non-profit organization that introduces standardizied machine data reading methods for item tracking based on the mechanism of automatic identification and data capture (AIDC).
+It is an international non-profit organization that introduces standardized machine data reading methods for item tracking based on the mechanism of automatic identification and data capture (AIDC).
 GS1 has proposed using application identifiers (AIs) that are defined as identification codes to encode information about items or goods.
 Such codes serve as prefixes that may be added to barcodes or RFID tags to store some extra information.
 Moreover, GS1 has introduced special encoding standards for various types.

 The barcode types compatible with all GS1 Application Identifiers or the GS1AI_01 type only are listed in the table below.